CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 }
 ```

 Depending on the instruction being incoded, one or more of these variables will be assigned a value.
-As an example, the instruction "If the sender is Alex" will be stored as follow:
+As an example, the instruction "If the sender is Manu" will be stored as follow:

 ```
 storage article = Article(
   "IF-ADDR",                                   // instructionName
-  "Alex", // paramStr
+  "Manu",                                      // paramStr
   0,                                           // paramUInt (unused)
   "0x001d3f1ef827552ae1114027bd3ecf1f086ba0f9" // paramAddress
 );
 ```